peterlacko/gooddata-ui/docs/ht_use_react_components_in_angular_1.x.md

 id: ht_use_react_component_in_angular_1.x
 ---

-You can use the GoodData [React components](react_components.md) in your Angular 1._x_app_.
+You can use the GoodData.UI Visual Components in your Angular 1._x_app_.
 There are several ways how to use the React component.
 Here is how you do that with [ngReact](http://ngreact.github.io/ngReact/):

 1. Add `angular`, `react`, `react-dom`, `ngReact`, and `@gooddata/react-components` dependencies into your project: